 )

 The IPI-STATE parameter is present if dot11RadioMeasurementActivated is true.
 The IPI-STATE parameter can be one of two values: IPI-ON or IPI-OFF.
-The parameter value is IPI-ON when the MAC sublayer is requesting the PHY entity to report IPI values when the PHY is neither receiving nor transmitting an MPDU.
+The parameter value is IPI-ON when the MAC sublayer is requesting the PHY entity to report IPI values when the PHY is neither receiving nor transmitting a PPDU.

 11.10.9.4 Noise Histogram report

-ANPI may be calculated over any period and for any received frame.
 ANPI may be calculated in any period and at any time by filtering all PHY IPI values in a MAC filter to exclude IPI values received when NAV is nonzero.
 These filtered IPI values represent idle channel noise and may be stored in a first-in-first-out (FIFO) buffer to facilitate ANPI calculation over a fixed number of IPI samples.
 ANPI may be so calculated upon receipt of any frame and may be used with RCPI to calculate RSNI for any received frame.
 Any equivalent method to measure ANPI may also be used to calculate RSNI for any received frame. (#2560)